Minghua5/Minghua5.github.io/content/about/_index.md

 My interests focus on the **computational and cognitive** aspects of language.
 I have experience in neural language models and behavioral experimental approach, as well as some knowledge on EEG and fMRI.

-I am looking for a Phd position to investigate how langugae are processed and acquired in human brain by combining both machine learning models and neuroimaging methods.
+I am looking for a Phd position to investigate how langugae is processed and acquired in human brain by combining both machine learning models and neuroimaging methods.

 To achieve such goal, I have been learning programming and cognitive science by myself.
 This blog is built to track my academic progress.
 Sometimes, there will appear science fictions, as I am a fantasy fan of Liu Cixin (刘慈欣) and Ted Chiang.